alkhe/lambdant/README.md

 ## Scripts

 `make build` generates ./src/parser.js from ./lang/grammar.g and ./lang/lexer.l.
 `make suite` evaluates each of the scripts in ./examples.

 ## TODO
-- add object and array literals
+- add object literals
-- add multivariate function calls